RomanistHere/Measureland/src/markdown/posts/en/why-svelte.md

 #### Community.

 Small (means there are not many answers at Stack Overflow), but active (means you can ask questions in the Discord and they will be answered).
-Just like Measureland, Svelte is community-first, means creators value us and our trust most.
+Just like Measureland, Svelte is community-first, meaning creators value us and our trust most.

 #### Transparency.